AdaCore/training_material/courses/codepeer/010_codepeer.rst

   + Copy the database from the **baseline** run
   + Perform a run with the **same** settings as the reference run
   + Share results to the user
+  + Review them via the spreadsheet tool (e.g. Excel) ..
+   Beware: fill all the columns
+  + Import back reviews into the :toolname:`CodePeer` database

       + Can use :command:`-show-added` to show only the **new** messages